ReasonEdit: Editing Vision-Language Models using Human Reasoning: Experiments

-In panel (a), when using last-token embeddings, vision bias appears in vision-block (where green line in first plot is above 0), and is stronger in middle to later layers.
-Language bias appears in the language block (where blue line above 0), and is stronger in later layers.
-Correlated with biases, \(\widehat{Q}_{\mathrm{vis}}\) is higher in vision and merger blocks, while \(\widehat{Q}_{\mathrm{lang}}\) is higher in language layers, and \(\widehat{Q}_{\mathrm{bi}}\) peaks in language layers.
-These suggest last token embeddings are clustered predominately by image similarity in vision layers and by text similarity in language layers.
 In panel (b), using mean-pooled embeddings over all tokens, vision bias appears across all layers (though much less severe than using the last-token embedding), suggesting that mean pooling is dominated by image representations, likely because image tokens outnumber text tokens in the image–text prompt during aggregation.
-Similarly, \(\widehat{Q}_{\mathrm{vis}}\) and \(\widehat{Q}_{\mathrm{lang}}\) are highest at respective block.
+Similarly, \(\widehat{Q}_{\mathrm{vis}}\) and \(\widehat{Q}_{\mathrm{lang}}\) are highest at the respective blocks.
 However, \(\widehat{Q}_{\mathrm{bi}}\) peaks in latter vision layers and substantially exceeds the maximum achieved by last-token embeddings, suggesting that the embedding that aligns with the desired multimodal topology lies in the later vision layers using mean pooling.
 Higher \(\widehat{Q}_{\mathrm{bi}}\) and lower vision bias in later vision layers are similarly observed in other VLMs.
 This also motivates our use of mean-pooled embeddings from the vision layer that maximizes \(\widehat{Q}_{\mathrm{bi}}\) in the dual embedding.
+We provide an ablation on using $Q_{vis}$ or $Q_{lang}$ to select $l$ in Appendix~\ref{app:experiment_l_select}.

 In panel (c), over the balancing weight $w$, we observe a vision-language modularity trade-off in the dual embedding method.
 Embeddings transition from vision-biased to balanced then to language-biased topology as $w$ increases (see embedding network visualizations in Fig.~\ref{fig:result_embedding_supp}).
 The $w$ in the dual embedding that results in more balanced multimodal topology can be selected by maximizing the harmonic mean of the two modularities, around which \(\widehat{Q}_{\mathrm{bi}}\) is also higher.